Vincds/Restaurant-data-analysis/02_insights_powerbi/README.md

 # 📊 Restaurant Sales Intelligence: SQL + Power BI Analysis
+**Exploratory Analysis Revealing Critical Retention and Discount Strategy Issues**

+---

+## 🎯 Project Overview

+Conducted comprehensive SQL analysis to uncover insights on sales trends, customer retention, and promotional effectiveness for a Barcelona-based Indian restaurant's delivery operations.
+Analyzed 24 months of transaction data (4,184 orders, 1,809 customers) from Last App, a delivery platform similar to Uber Eats.
+Built Power BI performance dashboards to visualize trends across customer lifecycle, operational patterns, and discount performance, delivering actionable recommendations to address a 65% first-order churn crisis and €11.7K in annual margin erosion from over-discounting.

+---

+## 📍 Client Background

+The client is a well-established Indian restaurant in Barcelona, renowned for its authentic cuisine and distinctive ambiance featuring traditional Indian decor and cultural symbols.
+After years of success as a dine-in destination, the restaurant launched delivery operations in mid-2022 through Last App, a third-party delivery platform that manages order processing and customer data.

+**Business Context:**
+- **Launch:** Mid-2022 (delivery operations)
+- **Analysis Period:** 2023-2024 (first two full years of delivery data)
+- **Platform:** Last App (handles order management, customer data, payment processing)
+- **Challenge:** Limited analytical capabilities within Last App's native reporting—basic revenue and order counts only, with no visibility into customer behavior, retention patterns, or promotional ROI

+This analysis addresses the platform's limitations by transforming raw order exports into a comprehensive business intelligence framework.

+---

+## 🎯 North Star Metrics

+### **Sales Performance & Growth Trends**
+Analyzing revenue trajectory, order volume, customer acquisition rates, and average order value to assess business health and identify growth drivers vs. warning signals.

+### **Customer Retention & Lifetime Value**
+Evaluating first-order retention rates, churn patterns across customer lifecycle stages, and lifetime value gaps between one-time and repeat customers to quantify retention opportunities.

+### **Operational Efficiency**
+Examining revenue distribution across day-parts (morning/afternoon/night), weekday vs. weekend performance, and seasonal patterns to optimize staffing and promotional timing.

+### **Discount Strategy & Promotional Effectiveness**
+Assessing promotional ROI across different discount types (percentage-based, BOGO, spend thresholds), measuring impact on basket size and customer behavior, and identifying margin erosion from over-discounting.

+---

+## 📊 Executive Summary

+### **Key Findings**

+**The Retention Crisis (Primary Issue)**
+- **65% of customers never return after their first order**, representing a critical onboarding failure
+- However, customers who make a second order show **60% likelihood of making a third**, indicating the first-order experience is the primary leak
+- Repeating customers are worth **4.5x more** than one-timers (€192.86 vs €43.00 lifetime value)
+- **85% of the customer base is inactive or sleeping**, requiring immediate intervention

+**The Discount Trap (Secondary Issue)**
+- Discounts **don't increase basket size**: €41.5 avg ticket with discount vs €41.0 without (1.2% meaningless lift)
+- **59% of all orders use discounts**—both new customers (62%) and repeat customers (59%) show identical dependency
+- Restaurant is **over-discounting by €11.7K annually** (17.6% rate vs 10-12% industry benchmark)
+- **Hidden winner identified:** SXGY promos (Spend €35 Get €5) drive €44-47 average orders with highest adoption rates, outperforming blanket percentage discounts 3:1

+**The Acquisition Decline (Emerging Risk)**
+- **New customer acquisition dropped 24.7%** (from 1,032 in 2023 to 777 in 2024)
+- Revenue growth of +5.4% is **fragile**: driven entirely by €2.10 higher ticket prices, not volume (+4 orders only)
+- Revenue mix shifted from 51% new/49% returning (2023) to 36% new/64% returning (2024), creating **future revenue risk** as smaller 2024 cohort matures
+- August 2024 crashed -42.5% YoY due to structural seasonality weakness combined with ineffective promotional strategy

+### **Strategic Recommendations**

+**Fix First-Order Retention (Urgent Priority)** Implement a 30-day automated onboarding program with staged incentives (10-20% off) to convert one-timers into repeat customers.
+Target: improve retention from 35% to 50%, unlocking €30-40K in annual lifetime value.

+**Build a Loyalty Program**
+Launch a milestone-based rewards system (e.g., 50% off after 5 orders) to train customers away from discount dependency and toward earning full-price purchase behavior.
+Replace constant monthly promos with earned rewards.

+**Optimize Discount Architecture**
+Restructure to a 3-tier model: (1) SXGY promos as permanent fixtures to drive basket growth, (2) 25-30% off for first orders only (acquisition tool, not retention), (3) 2x1 promos deployed tactically on weak days (Wednesdays) and weak seasons (summer) to smooth demand.
+Eliminate weekend blanket discounts where customers already demonstrate higher willingness to pay.

+**Reactivate Dormant Customers**
+Launch targeted "We Miss You" campaigns for 255 sleeping customers (60-180 days inactive) with personalized offers referencing their last order, unlocking €7.4K in reactivation potential.

+---

+# 📊 Restaurant Sales Intelligence: SQL + Power BI Analysis
 **Exploratory Analysis Revealing €57-69K in Growth Opportunities**

 Analyzed 24 months of delivery data (4,184 orders, 1,809 customers) using advanced SQL and Power BI to identify critical business issues: 65% first-order churn, 24.7% acquisition decline, and €11.7K in excess discounting.
 Delivered actionable recommendations with prioritized ROI.